alpyaldaz/Needo/THESIS_DEV_LOG.md

 3.  **State Retention:** Implemented `IndexedStack` linked to a `BottomNavigationBar`.

 **Academic Justification:**
 * **Performance Optimization (IndexedStack):** Using `IndexedStack` instead of constantly pushing/popping routes using `Navigator` ensures that the state of each tab (e.g., scroll position in the Requests list) is preserved in memory.
 It prevents unnecessary widget rebuilds and network re-fetches, which is crucial for a responsive mobile application.

-### [2026-02-20] Application Feature Extension: Home Screen UI
+## Phase 10: Home Screen UI

 ### Action: Implement Home Screen Layout and Cubit
 **Implementation Pipeline:**